vasi786/smartslurmcommands/README.md

 `--latest` will fetch the latest job in the squeue.

 Many other flags are designed and are explained in detail [smartcancel](./docs/subcommands/smartcancel.md).
+If you prefer directly looking at the examples [smartcancel-examples](./docs/subcommands/smartcancel_examples.md)

 ### Examples
 - If my queue is as below: